JeweIxx/demo-repo/README.md

 ## YOO!!!!!!

-the tutorial been painful had some sshproblems
+the tutorial been painful had some ssh problems